 The capybara is larger than its living relatives, cavies and guinea pigs.
 It can be found on land or wallowing in the water, where it can swim with its slightly webbed feet.
 The enormous rodents are native to South America.

 Reaching lengths of up to 4 feet (1.2 m) and weighing more than 500 lbs.
-(227 kg), the largest living mollusk, and bivalve for that matter, is the giant clam (Tridacna gigas).
+(227 kg), the largest living bivalve mollusk is the giant clam (Tridacna gigas).

 The giant shipworm (Kuphus polythalamia) is just a tad longer, though it weighs much less.
 This weird marine mollusk, whose shells look like an elephant tusk, measures between 3 and 5 feet (1 and 1.5 m) long.
 The animal inside is black and slimy, and measures about the length of a baseball bat, Live Science reported previously.